jawatson/voacapl/README.md

 A port of VOACAP for Linux

 This seeks to maintain a port of the VOACAP code base that may be compiled using GFortran and run on Linux.
+The code is based on the material made publicly available by Greg Hang at [http://www.greg-hand.com/hfwin32.html](http://www.greg-hand.com/hfwin32.html).

 # Installation
 The application requires the gfortran compiler which is present in the repositories most, if not all, modern Linux distributions.